Domestic Violence in Seattle and King County

 Domestic violence crimes require a mandatory court appearance before a judge so that prosecutors can ask for what are often life changing conditions of release.
 It is common for prosecutors to ask for high bail on cases, even for individuals who have no prior history of criminal offense out of "fear for the victim".
 But most importantly, the prosecutor almost always asks for and almost always gets a No Contact Order, even over the victim's request not to do so.
 These orders prohibit the defendant from contacting the victim in any way, and can force a wife to move away from her family and can jail a defendant for giving the mother of his children money for their support.
 A conviction for violation of a no contact order can result in a maximum of up to five years in prison depending on the nature of the charge.
 In Domestic Violence cases, it is the prosecutor that "presses charges" not the victim.
 You can read about this in a guide by Derek Smith here.

 Whenever the police have a reasonable belief a crime of domestic violence has occurred an arrest is mandatory in Washington.
 If convicted, a defendant loses the right to possess firearms for life or until reinstated by a court of record.
 Also if convicted in most cases the defendant is required to attend domestic violence batterer's treatment, a year long and very expensive program.

-If you have charged with a crime of domestic violence, you need an attorney with the compassion to hear your side of the case and the passion to defend you in court greater than the prosecutors on the other side.
+If you have been charged with a crime of domestic violence, you need a Tacoma domestic violence attorney with the compassion to hear your side of the case and the passion to defend you in court greater than the prosecutors on the other side.